Split bills with friends instantly, calculate who owes whom, and manage group expenses without confusion.

 ExpenseSplit helps simplify both scenarios.
 Our tool works as a split bills between friends calculator, helping you quickly determine how much each person owes.

-For more advanced situations where multiple people contribute different amounts, you may want to explore our Group Expense Management Guide to learn the best strategies for handling shared money in groups.
+For more advanced situations where multiple people contribute different amounts, you may want to explore a Group Expense Management Guide to learn the best strategies for handling shared money in groups.

 Manually calculating group expenses often leads to mistakes.
 People forget who paid for what, numbers get rounded incorrectly, and small amounts add up quickly.